2 historic shipwrecks and their artefacts found in Singapore's territorial waters

 Archaeological reports and research might also be published by ISEAS.
 The institute might also conduct talks for members of the public.

-Asked why the general public should care about these historic shipwrecks in present day, Mr Yeo Kirk Siang, director of NHB’s Heritage Research and Assessment, told CNA,
+Mr Yeo Kirk Siang, director of NHB’s Heritage Research and Assessment, told CNA that the discoveries are "significant" in unveiling Singapore's history.

 “What is significant about it is it unveils part of our history before 1819.
 That part is little known so far.
 With every find, it enriches our understanding.
-Singapore’s history is clearly connected to our maritime trade – in the past and even today.”
+Singapore’s history is clearly connected to our maritime trade – in the past and even today," he said.

-Mr Yeo added that understanding our history greatly helps us understand our present.

-“Understanding our maritime history helps us understand Singapore’s relations, our context and our place in the world, our geographic location, why it’s important, what’s the reason for our existence, and what’s the reason for our success,” he said.
+“Understanding our maritime history helps us understand Singapore’s relations, our context and our place in the world, our geographic location, why it’s important, what’s the reason for our existence, and what’s the reason for our success.

-“If we can understand our past, it gives us a more grounded understanding of the world that we live in today.”
+“If we can understand our past, it gives us a more grounded understanding of the world that we live in today,” he added.